magento/merchdocs/src/system/saas.md

 1. Click **Save Config**.

-   When you save, if there are any SaaS projects associated with your API key, those projects will appear in the **SaaS Project** field located in the **SaaS Identifier** section.
+  Any SaaS projects that are associated with your API key appear in the **SaaS Project** field.

 1. If no SaaS projects exist, click **Create Project**.
 Then in the **Project Name** field, enter a name for your SaaS project.